 An experienced criminal defense attorney has a variety of defenses that he or she can utilize when arguing on behalf of a defendant.
 Common defenses may include that the items you took belong to you, you were given permission by the owner to enter the premises and remove the items, you did not intend to commit theft, or that it is a simple case of mistaken identity.

 The most important thing to remember—if you are charged in California, you should immediately contact an experienced burglary defense attorney.
 At MacGregor & Collins, LLP, we offer free confidential case evaluations for anyone facing charges and can help get you back on the right track.
-Our team of skilled defense lawyers and legal professionals are dedicated to provide superior representation and can provide you with valuable service.
+Our team of skilled legal professionals are dedicated to providing superior representation and can provide you with valuable service.
 Call (888) 250-2865 today to speak with one of our Orange County burglary lawyers about your options.
 We provide a free consultation for anyone facing burglary charges in Southern California.